thin fashion models

 The complicated process of solving the issue

-As I delved deeper into the issue of fashion and skinny models, I realized that the process of solving this multifaceted problem is not as simple as it seems.
-The industry consists of fashion brands and professionals who have a crucial role to play in making a change.
+As I delved deeper into the issue of fashion and skinny models, I realized that solving this multifaceted problem is not as simple as it seems.
+The industry consists of fashion brands and professionals who play a crucial role in making a change.
 On the other hand, the negative impacts on people’s self-esteem and triggering effects cannot be overlooked.
 As per research by the National Eating Disorders Association, 70% of college-going women feel worse about their bodies after reading fashion magazines.
 These alarming statistics prove the importance of finding a solution to this issue.

 The role of fashion brands and professionals in making a change

-Fashion brands and professionals play a vital role in promoting body positivity and inclusivity in the industry.
+Fashion brands and professionals are vital in promoting body positivity and inclusivity.
 They have the power to change the norms set by the industry regarding body types and diversity.
 By representing models across all sizes, they can shift societal standards surrounding beauty and establish a more inclusive culture.

-Fashion brands must implement changes within their organizations by incorporating models of varying sizes on their runways and in their advertisements.
-They can also partner with models who have struggled with eating disorders and provide them with opportunities to speak out about their experiences, which may help remove the stigma from mental health issues and promote self-acceptance.
+Fashion brands must implement changes within their organizations by incorporating models of varying sizes on their runways and advertisements.
+They can also partner with models who have struggled with eating disorders and provide them with opportunities to speak out about their experiences.
+This may help remove the stigma of mental health issues and promote self-acceptance.

 Super Skinny Model

-Moreover, professionals within the industry should encourage discussion among colleagues about the issue of thin fashion models, allowing for open dialogue while avoiding potential criticism.
-This can involve offering resources and training for individuals who are struggling with body image issues.
+Moreover, industry professionals should encourage colleagues to discuss the issue of thin fashion models, allowing for open dialogue while avoiding potential criticism.
+This can involve offering resources and training for individuals struggling with body image issues.

-It is important to recognize that change cannot happen overnight.
-However, by consistently promoting positive messaging around body image through hiring diverse models and creating campaigns that celebrate a broader range of beauty standards, brands can eventually normalize a healthier attitude towards beauty.
+It is essential to recognize that change cannot happen overnight.
+However, brands can eventually normalize a healthier attitude towards beauty by consistently promoting positive messaging around body image, hiring diverse models, and creating campaigns that celebrate a broader range of beauty standards.

 Pro Tip: The industry must continue to challenge its long-standing norm of thin fashion models as not only does it reflect a narrow ideal of beauty, but it also has negative impacts on people’s self-esteem and well-being.
 Thin models may be trendy in the fashion industry, but they are damaging to self-esteem and trigger negative body image issues.